strongloop/strongloop.com2/_posts/2019-02-05-january-milestone.md

 This month our discussion focused on dividing the responsibilities among controller, repository and services/utilities.

 The login related logic should be extracted into a service which could be shared among different clients, like REST, gRPC and WebSocket.
 Those logic include taking in credentials, verifying users, generating and decoding access token.
 The login service receives User's repository via DI.
-As the first implementation, We simply keep them as utils.
+As the first implementation, we simply keep them as utils.
 They will be refactored into service in story [Refactor authentication util functions into a service](https://github.com/strongloop/loopback4-example-shopping/issues/40)

 The controller function should extract credentials like email, username and password from the request.
 And calls the service to perform login.
 The service is injected via DI.

 We also discovered there are three extension points that are needed in order to make LoopBack's authentication system more flexible.
-We need extension points that allow users to:
+We need extension points such as:

-- plugin Passport based strategies leveraging the existing auth action in [`@loopback/authentication`](https://github.com/strongloop/loopback-next/blob/master/packages/authentication/src/providers/authentication.provider.ts)
+- plugin Passport based strategies leveraging the existing auth action in [`@loopback/authentication`](https://github.com/strongloop/loopback-next/blob/master/packages/authentication/src/providers/authentication.provider.ts).
-- plugin non-passport based strategies like the JWT strategy created by us
+- plugin non-passport based strategies like the JWT strategy created by us.
-- a more flexible user profile type that allow people return custom properties
+- a more flexible user profile type that allow people return custom properties.

 PR https://github.com/strongloop/loopback-next/pull/2249 illustrates extension point/extension pattern is in progress.
 It provides a standard to make extension point that the 3 above stories could follow.